ros-navigation/docs.nav2.org/setup_guides/sdf/setup_sdf.rst

 SDF is a file format for simulators, like Gazebo, that describes the simulator environment, models (including its links, connections, and physics simulator metadata), and appropriate plugins.
 The SDF that we will make is for modern Gazebo, but there are other simulator options such as Open3D Engine or Isaac Sim.

-We can also use our SDF with the robot_state_publisher using the following package:
+We can also use our SDF with the robot_state_publisher using the following package.
+You will see how to do this in the tutorial below.

 .. code-block:: shell